Yonkers Fire Department: History

-Early years

 Firefighting in Yonkers originated in 1852 when the first fire company, Protection Engine Co.
 1, was formed there.
 The following year, in 1853, the Hope Hook & Ladder Co.
 1 was formed, as well as the Lady Washington Engine Co.
 2. In 1855, all fire companies in Yonkers were privately owned and not under the jurisdiction of village authorities.
 The village appropriated funds to purchase the fire apparatus from the private citizens who owned the fire companies.
 From 1868 until the late 1890s, fourteen additional fire companies were formed including The City of Yonkers Fire Department (YFD), established in 1896.
 By 1888, the volunteer fire companies in Yonkers had grown to 386 firemen.
 In 1895, fire commissioners were authorized by the Yonkers Common Council after the city charter was revised.

 On August 6, 1896, the Fire Commissioner's Board appointed six paid firemen to the Palisade Avenue Firehouse.
 Three paid firemen were appointed to the Hope Hook & Ladder Co.
 1, and three men were appointed to the Lady Washington Engine Co.
 2, both quartered in the same firehouse.
 The appointments marked the first paid firemen in the Yonkers Fire Department.
 In October 1897, five paid firemen were added to the firehouse on Vineyard Avenue (Station 2).

-On August 27, 1896, James J. Mulcahey was elected the first paid chief of the Department.
-With the new paid fire department in place, the YFD Telegraph Bureau was established in the Palisade Avenue Firehouse.
-Thirty-eight fire alarm boxes and forty miles of telegraph wire made up the alarm system.